Choose Your Basic Engine Topics Help Topic Below

 Cylinder block deck:

-Is a flat machined surface for the cylinder head.
+So, The block deck is a flat machined surface for the cylinder head.
 Consequently, Bolt holes are drilled and tapped in the deck for heat bolts.
-Also, Coolant and oil passages allow fluids through the block, head gasket, and cylinder heads.
+Also, Coolant and oil passages allow fluids through the block; head gasket, and cylinder heads.

 Cylinder block sleeves (liners):

-They are bolted to the bottom of the cylinder block and form one-half of the main bore.
-Consequently, Large main cap bolts screw into holes in the block to secure the caps to the block.
+Consequently, They are bolted to the bottom of the cylinder block; and form one-half of the main bore.
+Consequently, Large main cap bolts screw into holes in the block; to secure the caps to the block.

-Snap-fit into the cylinder block and main caps, to provide an operating surface for the crankshaft main journals.
+Main bearings fit into the cylinder block and main caps; to provide an operating surface for the crankshaft main journals.

 Fastens the piston to the crankshaft.

 Allows the piston to swing on the connecting rod.
 Consequently, The pin fits through the hole in the piston and the connecting rod small end.

 Consequently, Transfers the pressure from the combustion; to the connecting rod and crankshaft.
 Also, It must hold the piston rings and piston pin; while operating in the cylinder.

 So, Automotive pistons normally use three rings- two compression rings and one oil ring.